canonical/cluster-api-k8s/docs/proposals/004-orchestration-refresh-certs.md

 This section MUST mention any changes to the controlplane provider.
 -->

-A controller `CK8sCertificatesReconciler` will be added to the control plane provider.
+A controller `ControlPlaneCertificatesReconciler` will be added to the control plane provider.
 This controller will watch for the `CK8sControlPlane` objects and will trigger the certificate refresh for all the control plane nodes in the cluster when the `v1beta2.k8sd.io/refresh-certificates` annotation is present.